martijnvankekem/twitter_pagerank_analysis/README.md

 1. Make sure you've followed the steps in [Getting started](#getting-started).
 2. Run the desired script.
    - If you're interested in the full list of PageRank results, instead of just the top 10 min and max, include the CLI argument `--full`.

+## Output files
+Depending on the script that is run, the output will be stored in a subfolder of the `output/` folder.

+- `presentation`: the presentation matrix, which contains a representative slice of the total matrix to simulate results in a faster way.
+- `full`: the full matrix, containing all available edges.

+After completion of the script, the output folder will contain the following files:
+- `top10.txt`: a file with the score of the top-10 best-performing and top-10 worst-performing persons.
+- `analysis/matrix_load.txt`: a file with the run-time and complexity analysis for loading the matrix into memory.
+- `analysis/pagerank.txt`: a file with the run-time and complexity analysis for executing the PageRank algorithm.